TechnoSavage/technosavage.github.io/thm_writeups/snapped_phish-ing_line.md

 Q: What is the hidden flag?

-Following the same though process as the previous question; we know from the answer format that the flag likely starts with "THM{" so grepping for that should get us to the goal
+Following the same thought process as the previous question; we know from the answer format that the flag likely starts with "THM{" so grepping for that should get us to the goal

 However, the flag isn't in the ZIP archive contents but rather on the fishing site